 - Appreciate why so called 'targeted treatments' cause side effects and understand how they impact patients’ quality of life

 - Recognise some of the current challenges and future potential of targeted cancer treatments

 Who is the course for?

-This course has been designed primarily for clinical cancer research nurses, along with other members of the clinical cancer research team.
+This course has been designed primarily for cancer clinical research nurses, along with other members of the cancer clinical research delivery team.
 It can go towards your Continuing Professional Development (CPD) and/or revalidation with the Nursing and Midwifery Council.

 The course is also relevant for and may be of interest to specialist cancer nurses and other health professionals including pharmacists and medical/science graduates studying this topic.